cs0320/notes/book/src/java-concurrency/java-concurrency.md

 ### Optional Reference Materials

 Save these for use later.
+Patterns (in OO) Generics (in Java) are extremely expressive, and if you want to learn more, use these resources.

 [The "Gang of Four" patterns book](https://www-oreilly-com.revproxy.brown.edu/library/view/design-patterns-elements/0201633612/?ar) discusses, in detail, many more patterns than we can cover in lecture.